BUTSpeechFIT/DiariZen/README.md

 ## License
-This repository under the [MIT license](https://github.com/BUTSpeechFIT/DiariZen/blob/main/LICENSE).
+- The **code** in this repository is licensed under the [MIT license](https://github.com/BUTSpeechFIT/DiariZen/blob/main/LICENSE).
+- The **pre-trained model weights** are released strictly for **research and non-commercial use only**, in accordance with the licenses of the datasets used for training.
+Commercial use of the model weights is prohibited.
+See [MODEL_LICENSE](https://github.com/BUTSpeechFIT/DiariZen/blob/main/MODEL_LICENSE) for details.

 ## Contact
 If you have any comment or question, please contact ihan@fit.vut.cz